Is GST Registration Necessary for Sole Proprietorship Firms?

 3. It does not enjoy a separate legal status from the proprietor, as the proprietorship is not a distinct entity before the law.

-5. The cost to set up a proprietorship firm is minimal and nominal expenses are incurred for its formation.
+5. The cost of setting up a proprietorship firm is minimal, and nominal expenses are incurred for its formation.

 What Laws are Applicable to a Sole Proprietorship Business Concern?

 One of the ostensible facets of such a business is that it has minimal enactments of law governing and regulating it.
-The laws applicable to a sole proprietorship may not be limited to just one particular act but a multiple of those, depending upon its location, nature or type of business, turnover, etc. Some of these may be:
+The laws applicable to a sole proprietorship may not be limited to just one particular aspect, but a multitude of factors, depending on its location, nature, type of business, turnover, etc. Some of these may be:

 1. Shops and Establishments Act of the state in which the registered place of business of the proprietorship is located.